 We are talking about one of the most expensive probiotics on the market.
-It’s so expensive, I didn’t even buy it.
-So the question is
+The questions we will answer are:

-Many times as parents, we feel the need to try everything to give our children the best opportunities in life.
+As parents, we often feel the need to try everything to give our children the best opportunities in life.
 But is a $165-a-month probiotic worth it?
+Let’s find out!

 What is Neuralli?